 Thierry Henry

-Thierry Henry remains Arsenal’s all-time scorer with 228 goals in all competitions.
-Gaining the reputation as one of Europe’s most feared , The King of Arsenal became the Premier League’s top goal-scorer in 4 different seasons, notching a prolific 32 goals and 23 assists in the 2002-03 season.
+Thierry Henry remains Arsenal’s all-time scorer with 228 in all competitions.
+Gaining the reputation as one of Europe’s most feared strikers, The King of Arsenal became the Premier League’s top goal-scorer in 4 different seasons, notching a prolific 32 goals and 23 assists in the 2002-03 season.
 With the ability to score anywhere on the pitch, he elevated his game in the 2003-04 season, scoring 39 goals in the Gunners unbeaten top-flight league season.
 Considered the greatest Gunner of all-time, Henry won two league titles, three FA Cups, four Golden Boots, and five Player of the Year awards throughout his career.

 via Twitter